Here is a mathematical equation.

 My mother in law’s given name is Therese but she goes most of the time by Im Khalil, (mother of Khalil) which is the Arabic title of respect, given to a woman when she births her first boy.

-I do know this, that Im Khalil considers her dealings with the Virgin to be basically square, nothing left owing.
-I once asked her how one weathers all the many changes of a lifetime, and she clucked and simply said, “Hai Mish Shurl-Na” (literally, that’s not our job) To worry about all those wherefore and why’s are not what we’re set out to do, those are things best left to God to figure out.
-Now Arabic culture has fairly defined roles as I often have been reminded by my wife.
-A man’s work is to bring home a paycheque, take out the trash, pay the bills, shovel show etc. A woman’s job is to cook and keep house and preside over kids.
-Arabic cultural life is filled with bumper rails that keep you apprised of your duties in the world and God help those who stray.
+Im Khalil considers her dealings with the Virgin to be basically square, nothing left owing.
+I once asked her how one weathers all the many changes of a lifetime, and she clucked and simply said, “Hai Mish Shurl-Na” that’s not our job - those are things best left to God to figure out.

-Now my wife is a nurse, and given to strong opinions regarding what people must and should be doing.
+My wife is a nurse, and given to strong opinions regarding what people should and should not be doing.
 She dispenses that advice in a one-size-fits-all manner that belies the possibility of individual preference.
-When her mother arrived, she was full of that kind of daughterly advice, Mom sit down, did you take your medicine today?
+When her mother arrived, she was full of that kind of advice, Mom sit down, did you take your medicine today?
 Don’t try to go up the stairs on your own, etc.

-In the effort to be good hosts, we also endeavoured to keep her schedule full with all the usual outings that one might enjoy in the proximity of our home, Niagara falls, car trips, etc. Because she has bad legs we got in a wheelchair to help out and we thought we were set.
+In the effort to be good hosts, we tried to fill her schedule with day trips in the proximity of our home.
+Because she has bad legs we got in a wheelchair to help out and we thought we were set.
 Im Khalil obliged our efforts to keep her occupied and just replied Hamdalilla every time you enquired after her well-being.

 Gradually a change settled in and it became clear to us, that perhaps less was more, that maybe Im Khalil actually LIKED being at home with not too much on her plate for the day.
 The chair it seems hurt her behind and was also undignified, she said.
 Going out demanded that she get dressed up and put in her teeth which hurt her gums, and worse if you take her out all day she will NEVER pee in a public washroom even if she is twelve hours out from the house.

-I’m not sure if there is a definite okay that comes after widowhood, but I do recall distinctly the day I would say Im Khalil turned a corner, and seemed genuinely engaged and happy.
+I’m not sure if there is a definite okay that comes after widowhood, but I do recall distinctly the day I would say Im Khalil turned a corner.

 Getting out of the car, Im Khalil took charge, and proceeded to taste, pinch and prod in a shopping extravaganza that took half an hour.
 She returned beaming, to the car, with many bags brimming with fresh produce, and a seeming agenda in mind – supper.
 When we returned home, the Arabic tv and bathrobe came on, the teeth and kitchen knives came out, and supper was full speed ahead.